 Latina Leaders in Law: A Discussion with Jenny Rivera, Arcelia Hurtado, and Hilda Galvan

-Please join CHLSA’s Latina Law Caucus and the Center for Women in Law for a special event featuring preeminent Latinas in the law:
+CHLSA’s Latina Law Caucus and the Center for Women in Law hosted a special event featuring preeminent Latinas in the law:

 Jenny Rivera – Recent nominee to the New York Court of Appeals, Professor of Law at the City University of New York School of Law in New York, and the Founder and Director of the Law School’s Center on Latino and Latina Rights and Equality (CLORE).
 CLORE promotes law reform scholarship, public education, and litigation in support of expanded civil rights, and focuses on issues impacting the Latino community in the United States.
 Professor Rivera is a former Administrative Law Judge of the New York State Division of Human Rights, a former member of the New York City Commission on Human Rights, and served as the Special Deputy Attorney General for Civil Rights for New York State Attorney General Andrew M. Cuomo.
 As Special Deputy Attorney General she assisted in the development and implementation of the Attorney General’s civil rights agenda, supervised the Civil Rights Bureau and organized and held statewide outreach sessions on civil rights issues.